strhodler/utxopocket-android/README.md

 ## Bitcoin standards supported
 - BIPs: 32/39 (HD), 43/44 (paths), 84/86 (SegWit/Taproot), 379 (Miniscript), 389 (multipath), 329 (labels).
 See the wiki for details.
+- BIP-329 workflows: label transactions, inherit labels to UTXOs, toggle spendable/frozen state, and import/export JSONL so Sparrow and other apps stay in sync.

 ---